collinsbett29/Quotes/README.md

  ## Author
  Collins K. Bett

+ ## Description
+ This is a website wherby you can creat quotes, view and rate quotes with upvotes and downvotes

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.